 Primer bonds well to metal, giving acrylic paint something to grab hold of.
 This was something I didn't understand well when I first began painting miniatures over 20 years ago, but this has a lot to do with how my painting techniques have evolved over the time since.

 Without primer, acrylic paint can flake or chip off easily.
 Only much more recently did I begin to really get how important the surface of the primer is.

 I painted primer pretty thick, so I could get bright colors (more on that later).
 What I didn't realize was that I was making two major mistakes:

 Less Primer Means Sharper Details

-The more primer you apply to a miniature, the less fine details remain unburied in primer.
+Applied excessively, primer fills in fine lines and rounds the edges of detail.
 The best miniatures often have the finest detail.
-It's a shame to cover up all the hard work of a skilled sculptor and the best casting techniques by blanketing over it with primer.
+It's a shame to degrade the work of a skilled sculptor and the best casting techniques by blanketing over it with primer.

-When I prime now, not only do I apply less of it, but I use very thin coats.
+Now when I prime, not only do I apply far less primer, but I use very thin coats.
 This helps you to control how much primer you apply.
-It does one other thing; it gives a slightly rough surface to the miniature.
+Thin coats also give a slightly rough surface to the miniature.